aliciatb/public_scripts/README.md

   * Reactive with default UI version: https://alicia.shinyapps.io/jobwordcloud/
   * Nonreactive with default UI version: https://alicia.shinyapps.io/wordcloud/

+parseTweets.py processes 12thman tweets to determine if they are Aggie, Seahawk or other fan.
+Data Viz, https://public.tableausoftware.com/profile/alicia3694#!/vizhome/12thManOnTwitter/Dashboard.

 getPageLoads.py accepts url like http://www.amazon.com and will capture all the links on the site and then calculate load time for all of the pages with same domain.